Linear Relationship

 View on concept map

-A relationship where quantities change at a constant rate, graphing as a straight line.
+A relationship between two variables where the rate of change is constant, producing a straight line when graphed.
 Simplest type of relationship; basis for understanding more complex ones.

 Definition